fladdict/devart-template/project_posts/2014-03-03-Now-We-Are-Duo.md

 He will manage erectric and mechanical part of project.
 I will consider software part.

-What we are making now is sensor tiles for interactive instillation.
+What we are making now is sensor tiles for interactive installation.

 16 switches are set under the floor tile and send on/off data via arudino.